ycl-the-lyc/ubc-study-notes/math-253/math-253.typ

 Using three equations, we can solve for $A, B, C$.

 == Linear Approximation
-Similar to how we linearly approximate 2D curves, 3D planes can be approximated by
+Similar to how we linearly approximate 2D curves, 3D surfaces can be approximated by
 $
   L(x, y) = pdv(z, x)(a, b) (x - a) + pdv(z, y)(a, b) (y - b).
 $